CodeAKrome/json-http-injector/README.md

 # json-http-injector
-Inject data into a json encoded http data stream using local or network python modules which may be used to shim 3rd party REST APIs.
+:skull: Inject data into a json encoded http data stream using local or network python modules which may be used to shim 3rd party REST APIs.

 Currently copying over code to support [SpaCy](https://spacy.io/) [spacytextblob](https://spacy.io/universe/project/spacy-textblob)

-The assesments look too embedded, currently.
-Looking at it.

 ## Sample